Skip to content

 Tip

-Instead of exporting the ListXML to a file yourself, you can also specify a MAME executable for the DAT path and then igir is smart enough to parse it:
+Instead of exporting the ListXML to a file yourself, you can also specify a MAME executable for the DAT path and then Igir is smart enough to parse it:

 Windows is fairly easy, MAME is officially compiled for Windows and downloads can be found on many mirror sites.